codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 url="/images/getting-started/quick-start-k8s/add-service-button.png"
 alt="Codefresh K8s Dashboard"
-caption="Codefresh K8s Dashboard (click image to enlarge)" max-width="80%"
+caption="Codefresh K8s Dashboard (click image to enlarge)" max-width="70%"
 %}

 Click the *Add Service button* on the top right.
-The screen that appears is a friendly UI that allows you to create a Kubernetes deployment (and service).
+The screen that appears is a friendly UI that allows you to create a Kubernetes deployment (and associated service).
 You can also toggle the top right button to define a Kubernetes YAML yourself, but for the purposes of this tutorial we will only use the GUI.

+ {% include
+image.html
+lightbox="true"
+file="/images/getting-started/quick-start-k8s/add-service.png"
+url="/images/getting-started/quick-start-k8s/add-service.png"
+alt="Codefresh K8s add service"
+caption="Codefresh K8s add service (click image to enlarge)" max-width="70%"
+%}

 The fields in this screen are:

 * *Cluster* - select your cluster if you have more than one
 * *Namespace* - select the namespace where the application will be deployed to.(*default* will work just fine).
-* *Service Name* - enter any arbitrary name of your service
+* *Service Name* - enter any arbitrary name for your service
 * *replicas* - how many replicas you want for resiliency.
 This affects pricing, so 1 is a good value for a demo
-* *Expose port* - check it so that you application is available outside the cluster
+* *Expose port* - check it so that your application is available outside the cluster
-* *Image* - Enter the full qualified name of your Docker image
+* *Image* - Enter the fully qualified name of your Docker image
 * *Image pull request* - Select the Codefresh registry and create a pull secret for it
 * *Internal ports* - which port is exposed from your application.
 The example Python app we deploy, exposes 5000

-From the same screen you can also define environment variable and cpu/mem limits.
+From the same screen you can also define environment variables and cpu/mem limits.

 You can see the full name of the Docker image, in the *Images* tab of the Codefresh GUI of your build.

-IMAGE here.
+ {% include
+image.html
+lightbox="true"
+file="/images/getting-started/quick-start-k8s/docker-image-name.png"
+url="/images/getting-started/quick-start-k8s/docker-image-name.png"
+alt="Finding the full name of a Docker image" caption="Finding the full name of a Docker image (click image to enlarge)" max-width="60%"
+%}

+By default Codefresh appends the branch name of a git commit to the resulting Docker image.
+This is why in the *Image* field we used the branch name as tag

+>Do not use `latest` for your deployments.
+This doesn't help you to understand which version is deployed.
+Use either branch names or even better git hashes so that you know exactly what is deployed on your Kubernetes cluster.
+Notice also that the YML
+Codefresh is creating has an image pull policy of `always`, so the cluster will always redeploy the latest image even if it has the same name as the previous one.

-Finally click the deploy button.
+Finally click the *deploy* button.
 Codefresh will create a Kubernetes YAML file behind the scenes and apply it to your Kubernetes cluster.
 The cluster will contact the Codefresh registry and pull the image.
-Finally it will create all the needed resources (service, deployments, pods) in order to make the application available.
+The cluster will then create all the needed resources (service, deployments, pods) in order to make the application available.

-You can see the status of the deployment right from the Codefresh UI.
+You can watch the status of the deployment right from the Codefresh UI.

  {% include
 image.html